joanna-lewis/ct_clearance/README.md

-# Duration of untreated _C. trachomatis_ infection in men
+# Clearance of untreated _C. trachomatis_ infection in men

-This repository contains code and other supplementary information for evidence synthesis of the duration of untreated genital _C. trachomatis_ infection in men.
+This repository contains code and other supplementary information for evidence synthesis of the clearance rate of untreated genital _C. trachomatis_ infection in men.

 * The directory named `search_strategy` contains details of the search strategy used for updating reviews of the evidence, and a supplementary table (`data.pdf`) summarising all the data used, from men and women.